 Ciclovia means “cycleway,” and many of the main streets are closed for this event on Sunday’s from 7 am to 2 pm.
 You can rent a bike and participate or watch.
 We did not participate, and it’s unavoidable to see.
 It’s as if the entire city comes out to bike on Sundays!
 Make a note of this because it does cause delays.

 Laguna de Guatavita (Lake Guatavita)

-Not sure about you but I ain’t getting on a bus in the middle of nowhere solo.
-Solo as in me and the driver and no other passengers.
+Not sure about you, but I ain’t getting on a bus in the middle of nowhere solo.
+Solo, as in me, the driver, and no other passengers.
 No, I’ll pass.
 You’d have to kill me to get me on that bus – it’s just not happening.
 I stood my ground, knowing that the driver would pick up my friends who went up and come back for me.
 And, just like that, he did!

 A beautiful view that I got to take in through the lens of my friends, but this one is for the birds!

 Villa de Leyva

 We stopped here en route to Casa Terracota.
 This place is packed with charm.
 It’s oozing with streets paved in stone.
 Part of The Colombian National Network of Heritage Towns the town is home to Plaza Mayor, the largest square in Colombia.
 The streets are filled with quaint shops and restaurants and home to a winery and a vineyard.

 Hotel Del Salto at Tequendama Falls – Colombia